 College of Liberal Arts & Social Sciences > Academics > Modern Languages > Undergraduate > Spanish (BA)

 In the Spanish program, you will study the language, literature and cultures of the Spanish-speaking world.
-Over 400 million people speak Spanish as their native language, and it is the official language of 21 countries.
-Spanish is also one of the official languages of the United Nations and the European Union.
-Since Spanish is also widely used in the United States — with more than 40 million native speakers — having the ability to speak and understand the language will provide you with many professional and personal opportunities.
+Over 400 million people speak Spanish as their native language and it is the official language of 21 countries; it’s also one of the official languages of the United Nations and the European Union.

 Take advantage of our Study Abroad programs in Argentina, Chile, Mexico, Peru, Puerto Rico or Spain to grow linguistically and expand your cultural understanding of Spanish-speaking societies.

 If you’re interested in pursuing a career in education, the Spanish department partners with the College of Education to award teaching degrees at the middle school and high school levels.

 We also offer the 3+3 BA/JD program, which allows high-achieving first-year undergraduate students to be admitted simultaneously to the College of Liberal Arts and Social Sciences (LAS) and the College of Law (LAW).
 You’ll complete your first three years in LAS and your final three years in LAW.

 of Spanish graduates were employed, continuing their education or not seeking employment after graduation.

 Content displayed from this DePaul University page.

 Complete the form below to receive more information about this degree program.